 Challenge: Loss of Motor Control

-Theracycle Solution: Compared to standard home exercise equipment, our motorized Theracycle stroke therapy bikes are a superior choice for stroke treatment and rehabilitation.
+Theracycle Solution: Compared to standard home exercise equipment, our motorized Theracycle stroke therapy bikes are a superior choice for stroke treatment and stroke rehabilitation exercise.
 The unique motorized technology assists in achieving an exercise regimen even if you have lost motor control in one or both sides of your body or just simply haven’t regained leg strength.

 Challenge: Mobility Issues

-Theracycle Solution: Theracycle’s step through area is ergonomically-designed making it easy for stroke patients to mount and dismount from a wheelchair or walker.
-With additional support handles, custom foot pedals and incredibly stable frame providing the support you need, the Theracycle provides the best stroke exercise equipment available.
+Theracycle Solution: Choose from the wheelchair-accessible Theracycle 100 or Theracycle 300.
+The Theracycle 300 provides a 360-degree swivel seat that is ergonomically designed with a low step-through base making it easy for stroke patients to mount and dismount from a wheelchair or walker.
+With additional support handles, custom foot pedals, and an incredibly stable frame, a Theracycle provides the support and safety you need and the best stroke physical therapy available.